Home

 Business:

-Business An organization set up to carry on some form of economic activity for profit.
+An organization set up to carry on some form of economic activity for profit.
 A business may be owned by one person or may be a partnership, cooperative, or corporation.
 In a more general sense, business is a broad term covering commerce and trade, industry, and banking & finance.

 Business Cycle:

 The pattern of recurring changes in economic conditions, from good to hard times, and back to good.
-In each cycle there are ususally four stages: 1) prosperity, 2) decline, 3) depression/recession, and 4) recovery.
+In each cycle there are usually four stages: 1) prosperity, 2) decline, 3) depression/recession, and 4) recovery.

 Bylaw: